wendahere/JAWS/Jayvien.md

 I showed my [Working Movement Code](https://github.com/wendahere/JAWS/blob/master/Content/ESPMOTORCODES/Jayvien%20WASD%20Movement.py) to Mr Rodney and he was impressed with it.
 Also showed the [HTML+MOTOR](https://github.com/wendahere/JAWS/blob/master/Content/ESPMOTORCODES/MotorcontrolHTMLMark3.py) to him as well.

+So i was interested with the PCA9685 it with the servor motor.

-I asked for the components from Mr Rodney so that i can try it my own.
+*I asked for the components from Mr Rodney so that i can try it my own at home*

-So i was kinda interested with the PCA9685 and wanted to test and try out with the servor motor.

 **[AdaFruit PCA9685 Explain](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all)

 **[Further More Explaination](https://www.youtube.com/watch?v=y8X9X10Tn1k)

-So i read it and tried to do the code also listen to [Youtuber,Robojax](https://www.youtube.com/channel/UCkcBSig_Iu4ZnAIeCeG1TVg)...I actually saw one of the led in the ULN2003 Motor Driver lit up but i totally forget to take a picture and video which lose my effort for proving it.
+--> So i read it and tried to do the code also listen to [Youtuber,Robojax](https://www.youtube.com/channel/UCkcBSig_Iu4ZnAIeCeG1TVg)...I actually saw one of the led in the ULN2003 Motor Driver lit up but i totally forget to take a picture and video which lose my effort for proving it.

 [ULN2003 MOTOR DRIVER](https://www.google.com/search?q=ULN2003+driver+pinout&rlz=1C1NDCM_enSG809SG809&tbm=isch&source=iu&ictx=1&fir=kgwz541PNmwbyM%253A%252CTpIyhKIj55w4qM%252C_&vet=1&usg=AI4_-kQFJ28WLiIUOHT33_YMlS3NzBUyjA&sa=X&ved=2ahUKEwjh1N7r0rLnAhVj7XMBHVyMDy0Q9QEwBXoECAkQDg#imgrc=mXENAulIXQIhOM:&vet=1).
 This will show the pinouts needed to be placed.

-Wenda told me to add a code but he just copy and paste from the adafruit website.
-It didnt work

 # *Week 15*